Ninitharam/Ninitharam/README.md

 ### PREREQUISITE
 - Software and Tools
    - Visual Studio: Ensure you have Visual Studio installed.
-You can download it from the https://visualstudio.microsoft.com/ website.
+You can download it from the [Visual studio](https://visualstudio.microsoft.com/) website.
      The Community Edition is free and should suffice for this project.
    - Python Development Workload in Visual Studio: During the installation (or modification, if already installed) of Visual Studio, select the Python development workload.
 This includes the Python runtime and necessary tools to develop Python applications.